belindamo/derp/section_notes/01-research-concept-direction.md

 Revise:

-* add to first section, the simulate annealing aspect bc this first randomly initializing and then slowly converging *
+* add to first section, the simulate anneal

 \---